sukhmankhattra/task1.2/README.md

 ## Description

 This project demonstrates the creation of a .gitignore file and a README.md file.
-It provides an example of good repository management.

 ## Installation Steps